-The karmic exercises entail efforts of recollection: looking back at periods of our life from a pure observer consciousness that doesn't interpret or lets itself be overwhelmed by feelings, emotions, judgments; looking at people in our lives in a completely objective way that eschews sympathies and antipathies, in effect a way to create an imagination of the individual; looking at events we tend to label "bad" and starting to perceive them with detachment and objectivity so as to completely overcome labels and take responsibility for our life.
-Other exercises can move our center of attention from events in this life to causes in previous ones-such are the Greater Karma exercise63 or the Moon-Sun-Saturn exercise.64 The turning point of these exercises lies emblematically in the "lesser karma exercise" through the stage of taking responsibility for our lives, of recognizing that we are the architects of our "fortunes" and "misfortunes" to a much higher degree than daily consciousness usually admits.
+The karmic exercises entail efforts of recollection: looking back at periods of our life from a pure observer consciousness that doesn't interpret or lets itself be overwhelmed by feelings, emotions, judgments; looking at people in our lives in a completely objective way that eschews sympathies and antipathies, in effect a way to create an imagination of the individual; looking at events we tend to label "bad" and start to perceive them with detachment and objectivity so as to completely overcome labels, and take responsibility for our life.
+Other exercises can move our center of attention from events in this life to causes in previous ones-such are the so-called "Greater Karma exercise"66 or the "Moon-Sun-Saturn exercise."67 The turnexercises point of these lies emblematically ina "lesser karma exercise" through the stage of taking responsibility for our lives, of recognizing that we are the architects of our "fortunes" and "misfortunes" to a much higher degree than daily consciousness usually admits.